Article

 After 24 or 48 hours of exposure to either the injected or the end-organ doses of the BNT162b2 vaccine, the viability of hpGCs was not compromised.

-However, both doses of the BNT162b2 vaccine decreased mRNA levels of AMH after 48 hours of exposure, suggesting a similar in vivo reduction of AMH expression in ovary follicles after the vaccination.
-In addition, the end-organ dose significantly increased (more than 200%) inhibin B mRNA level after 48 hours of exposure.
-Since both inhibin B and AMH are secreted from the GCs of growing follicles, the authors stated that these findings may lead to a larger population of hormonally active follicles, a higher serum level of inhibin B, and disruption to the cycle.
+After 48 hours of exposure, both doses of the BNT162b2 vaccine decreased mRNA levels of AMH, suggesting a similar in vivo reduction of AMH expression in ovarian follicles after the vaccination.
+In addition, the end-organ dose increased the mRNA level of inhibin B (more than 200%) after 48 hours of exposure.
+Since both inhibin B and AMH are secreted from the GCs of growing follicles, the authors stated that these results may lead to a larger population of hormonally active follicles, a higher serum level of inhibin B, and disruption to the cycle.

-After 48 h of exposure to the end-organ dose of the BNT162b2 vaccine, the results showed an increase in inhibin B secreted from the hpGCs in the culture medium in three independent experiments, but statistically insignificant.
-The changes in inhibin A levels in the culture medium were not detected after exposure to both concentrations of the BNT162b2 mRNA vaccine (“injected dose” or “end-organ dose”) for 24 or 48 hours.
-It was expected, as inhibin A is expressed mainly by the corpus luteum.
+After 48 hours of exposure to the end-organ dose of the BNT162b2 vaccine, the results showed an increase in inhibin B secreted from the hpGCs in the culture medium in three independent experiments, but statistically insignificant.

-The in vivo analysis of the ratio between FSH and inhibin B levels revealed its change by 2–3 fold in five women before and approximately one month after the third dose of COVID vaccine.
-In addition, these women reported changes in menstrual bleeding patterns.
-The authors noted that the FSH/InhibinB ratio is relatively stable, independent of the day of the menstrual cycle.
+The in vivo analysis of the ratio between FSH and inhibin B levels revealed its change by 2–3 fold in five women before and approximately one month after the third dose of the COVID vaccine.
+These women also reported changes in menstrual bleeding patterns.
+According to the authors, the FSH/inhibin B ratio is relatively stable and independent of the day of the menstrual cycle.
 Also, every woman has her own FSH/inhibin B ratio, which remains relatively constant throughout her menstrual cycle.
-According to the authors, these findings support their hypothesis that vaccination causes an immediate elevation in inhibin B expression, which leads to changes in the length of the menstrual cycle and bleeding.
+Accordingly, it seems that vaccination causes an immediate increase in inhibin B expression, which alters the menstrual cycle length and bleeding.

 Conclusion

 According to the authors, these changes could significantly affect FSH serum levels and the HPO axis in vaccinated women.
-This could lead to a disruption of follicular growth (i.e., too many follicles grow at the “wrong” time of the cycle) and activity (i.e., estrogen production), ultimately affecting the uterus cycle.
-A 2–3 fold change in the ratio between FSH and inhibin B protein levels found in the serum of women with menstrual disorders after the third dose of COVID vaccine, supports these findings.
+This could lead to a disruption of follicular growth (i.e., too many follicles grow at the “wrong” time of the cycle) and activity (i.e., estrogen production), ultimately affecting the uterine cycle.
+A 2–3 fold change in the ratio between FSH and inhibin B protein levels found in the serum of women with menstrual disorders after the third dose of the COVID vaccine supports these findings.

 This article was published in npj Vaccines.